kube-vip/website/content/docs/usage/services.md

 - `kube-vip.io/hwaddr` - specifies hardware address (MAC) of the interface that the service should be bound to.
 - `kube-vip.io/requestedIP` - the IP address that should be requested from the DHCP server.
 - `kube-vip.io/loadbalancerIPs` - addresses `0.0.0.0` and/or `::` can be provided to instruct kube-vip to use DHCP to obtain IPv4 and/or IPv6 VIP address for the service from the DHCP server.
+- `kube-vip.io/macvlanName` - can be used to specify the name for the MACVlan interface created by kube-vip for services that use DHCP.
+If not specified, the name will be randomly generated.
+If specified, it is possible to point multiple services to the same interface, therefore achieving shared DHCP IP address for multiple services.

 ### rp_filter settings